-Because of differences in funding formulas for public charter schools vs many traditional public schools, Bullis Charter School experiences a Public Funding Gap of approximately $5,600 per student and this gap continues to grow.
-During the 2020-21 school year, for example, BCS expects to receive 63% of funding from public sources.
-In contrast, LASD expects to receive more than 95% of funding from public sources.
+Because of differences in funding formulas for public charter schools vs many traditional public schools, Bullis Charter School experiences a Public Funding Gap of approximately $6,300 per student and this gap continues to grow.
+During the 2019-20 school year, for example, BCS expected to receive 68% of funding from public sources.
+In contrast, LASD expected to receive more than 96% of needed funding from public sources.